The Letter 1940 movie: Bette Davis superb in masterful studio era production

 - Both George Amy and Warren Low are credited as editors of The Letter.
 However, only Low was nominated for an Academy Award in that category.
 (Amy was possibly an assistant editor.)

-The Letter 1940 cast information via the IMDb.
+The Letter 1940 cast and crew info via the AFI Catalog website and other sources.

 Bette Davis The Letter 1940 images: Warner Bros.